sjoller/monthyearpicker/README.md

 # monthyearpicker

-A set of lightweight month and year pickers for user with Bootstrap 4.
+A set of lightweight month and year pickers for use with Bootstrap 4.

 ## Getting started